 The number of visitors to New Zealand has grown strongly over the past few years, and growth is expected to continue.

-- There will be some exemptions, most notably Australian citizens and permanent residents and people from many Pacific Island countries, such as Tonga and Samoa
+- There will be some exemptions, most notably Australian citizens and permanent residents and people from many Pacific Island countries.

-- The levy will be collected through visa fees and via the proposed Electronic Travel Authority process, for citizens of visa waiver countries
+- The levy will be collected alongside visa and Electronic Travel Authority fees

-- The levy will collect around $80 million in its first year, which will be split 50:50 between tourism infrastructure and conservation activity
+- The levy will collect around $400 million over the first 5 years, which will be split 50:50 between tourism infrastructure and conservation activity.